MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 Use the following steps as a guide to enable the service:

-1. Enable the Microsoft Edge Management Service by setting the [EdgeAdminCenterEnabled] policy to 1 and the [EdgeAdminCenterUseOCPSEndpoint] policy to 1.
+1. Enable the Microsoft Edge management service by setting the [EdgeAdminCenterEnabled] policy to 1 and the [EdgeAdminCenterUseOCPSEndpoint] policy to 1.
 You can configure these settings in the registry under the key `SOFTWARE\Policies\Microsoft\Edge` in either `HKLM` or `HKCU`.
 If these keys aren't there you can create them.
 Use the following command line as a guide (use your profile ID):

    ```
    reg add HKLM\Software\Policies\Microsoft\Edge /v EdgeAdminCenterEnabled /t REG_DWORD /d 1